Paso Robles California

-The Paso Robles Inn is a beautifully ungraded and restored Inn, with lovely gardens and grass weaving around the buildings as well as having a splendid hot mineral spring pool located in the common areas.
-Most rooms have their own spa tub either inside, on the balcony or on the patio.
+The Paso Robles Inn is a beautifully upgraded and restored Inn, with lovely gardens and grass weaving around the buildings, along with a splendid hot mineral spring pool located in the common areas.
+Most rooms have their own spa tub either inside, on the balcony, or on the patio.

-The grand, original Paso Robles Inn was to be a resort hotel because of the access to its own hot mineral springs once enjoyed by Jesse James and his crew at the Hot Springs Hotel.
+The grand, original Paso Robles Inn was a resort hotel because of its access to its own hot mineral springs, once enjoyed by Jesse James and his crew at the Hot Springs Hotel.
 Paso Robles Inn was designed by architect Jacob Lenze, for the well-to-do!
-Soaking in the hot mineral water was popular for those with ailments, so grand hotels popped up around these hot mineral springs in other states besides California.
-Illinois (Original Springs Hotel), Texas (Baker Hotel & Crazy Water Hotel), Arkansas (The Crescent Hotel & Spa), and Colorado (Indian Hot Springs Resort) are some of the other establishments making money on the Hot Springs near them.
+Soaking in the hot mineral water was popular for those with ailments, so grand hotels popped up around these hot mineral springs in other states, including Illinois (Original Springs Hotel), Texas (Baker Hotel & Crazy Water Hotel), Arkansas (The Crescent Hotel & Spa), and Colorado (Indian Hot Springs Resort).

 It was built with one million bricks and cost a boatload of money: $160,000.
 After being completed in 1891, The Paso Robles Inn offered its well-endowed guests “an improved hot springs plunge bath, a seven-acre garden, a nine-hole golf course, and boasted solid masonry set off by sandstone arches.”
 It also advertised itself as being completely fireproof.

-In the 1920s, the Hollywood set discovered this fabulous Paso Robles Inn!
+In the 1920s, the Hollywood set discovered Paso Robles.
 “Many celebrities stayed at the Inn while filming western movies – most notably John Wayne.”

 Forty-nine years later, in 1940, the Paso Robles Inn was destroyed by fire.
 OOOPS!
-Some say it was deliberately set by a jealous lover, or a hotel owner trying to get insurance money.
-Or, as the hotel was having a costume ball in the ballroom, perhaps some drunk participants accidentally started this fire.
+Some say it was deliberately set by a jealous lover, an owner trying to get insurance money.
+Or, as the hotel was having a costume ball in the ballroom at the time, perhaps some drunk participants accidentally started this fire.
 Miraculously, there was only one fatality.

-The lads of the Paso Robles fire department were able to save the ballroom which is the only space left from the original Paso Robles Inn complex.
-Other rooms, the original hotel lobby, the Cattlemen’s Lounge etc that were in the same building were destroyed.
+The lads of the Paso Robles fire department were able to save the ballroom, and it is the only space left from the original Paso Robles Inn complex.

-Just two years later in the middle of WW2, 1942, the Paso Robles Inn was modernized to accommodate “motor travelers”. opening up as “A Garden Inn” Hotel with a coffee shop, an Old Horseshoe bar, with a cool historical mural, mimicking enough of the old historic decor to draw people to stay, perhaps using 1942 artisans and painters to provide the proper pleasing atmosphere.
-They used the recoverable bricks from the original hotel to rebuild.
-The Paso Robles Inn did a booming business for fifty years; still a popular place to stay.
-Besides being place for the wealthy to stay, it also became a place for the middle and upper-middle class travelers to stay as well; but without the hot mineral springs amenity.
-The hot mineral springs had been blocked by the fire damage.
+Just two years later, in the middle of WW2, 1942, the Paso Robles Inn was modernized to accommodate “motor travelers”.
+Opening up as “A Garden Inn” Hotel with a coffee shop, it featured an Old Horseshoe bar, with a cool historical mural that mimicked enough of the old historic decor to draw people to stay.
+They used as many recoverable bricks from the original hotel to rebuild.
+The Paso Robles Inn went on to do a booming business for fifty years.
+Besides being a place for the wealthy to stay, it also became a place for the middle and upper-middle class travelers, but without the hot mineral springs amenity.
+The springs themselves had been blocked by the fire damage.

-In 1999, it was back on the real estate market and bought by a local family-owned operation, Martin’s Resorts with great plans indeed!
-“The multi-phase plan was to revitalize and upgrade the Paso Robles Inn and restore it to its turn-of-the-previous-century grandeur” as well.
+In 1999, it was back on the real estate market and bought by a local family-owned operation, Martin’s Resorts, with great plans indeed!
+“The multi-phase plan was to revitalize and upgrade the Paso Robles Inn and restore it to its turn-of-the-previous-century grandeur”.

-The first priority was to unblock the hot mineral springs well, so that their guests could enjoy the hot springs once more.
+The first priority was to unblock the hot mineral springs well, so that their guests could enjoy them once more.
 Besides having a mineral springs community pool for the guests in the common area outside, “Thirty rooms were upgraded and remodeled with private natural mineral spring tubs for guests to enjoy in the sanctuary of their own room.”
-Some rooms have private tubs in 18 hotel room balconies as well.
-Some of the rooms were decorated by the local wineries, with mini-mineral spas located on the rooms’ patios.
+Eighteen of the rooms have private tubs in their balconies as well.
+Some of the rooms were decorated by the local wineries, with mini-mineral spas in the rooms’ patios.

-They also fully restored the ballroom, creating another more historical space for events.
-The ballroom is located in the old building on the back-end of the Paso Robles property.
-There is also a restored lobby and renovated rooms on the second floor above the lobby and ballroom.
+They fully restored the ballroom, creating another more historical space for events.
+It is located in the old building on the back-end of the Paso Robles property.
+There is also a restored lobby and renovated rooms on the second floor.

 The lobby has been historically recreated using old photos as a guide.
 Ignace Paderewski’s piano is also on display.
-He used to come down from his room and play his piano in this lobby.
+He used to come down from his room to play in the lobby.

-The rooms are beautifully modern with great design and flair, that attract upscale guests with special amenities.
-Some of these rooms have private hot spring tubs in their balconies.
+The rooms are beautifully modern, with great design and flair, to attract upscale guests with special amenities.

 HISTORY OF MANIFESTATIONS

-Spirits who died trying to accomplish a goal or save lives sometimes can’t rest, unless they know the outcome of their efforts, or perhaps are still trying to do their mission that was vitally important to them.
+The spirits of people who died trying to accomplish important goals or save lives sometimes can’t rest, unless they know the outcome of their efforts.
+Perhaps they are still trying to fulfill their old missions.

-Children who die while on vacation with their families often stay in the place where they last saw their parents, and try to find their parents there.
-The spirit of a young girl who may have drowned in the hot springs or died in an accident or from an illness.
+Children who die while on vacation with their families often stay in the place where they last saw their parents, and try to find them there.
+The spirit of a young girl who may have drowned in the hot springs or died in an accident or from an illness has been seen.

-For many years, staff and guests have been witnesses to the manifestations listed below.
+For many years, staff and guests have witnessed the manifestations listed below.
 I couldn’t find any paranormal investigations of The Paso Robles Inn made public online.